-- 72 percent involved the suspect driving a vehicle.
+- 71 percent of attempted abductions involved the suspect driving a vehicle.

-- 32 percent happened when the child was going to or from school or a school related activity.
+- APPROXIMATELY 32 percent of attempted abductions happened when the child was going to and from school or school related activity.

-- 18 percent involved sexual assault or indecent exposure.
+- 19 percent of confirmed incidents involved a sex crime of either sexual assault or indecent exposure.

 Of the attempted abductions that had a known outcome of how the child escaped the suspect:

-- 51 percent involved children walking or running away from the suspect with no physical contact.
+- 51 percent of the children walked or ran away from the suspect (no physical contact).

-- 32 percent involved children reporting some type of reaction such as yelling, kicking, pulling away or attracting attention.
+- 30 percent of the children reported some type of reaction (yelling, kicking, pulling away, or attracting attention).

-- 17 percent involved either a parent or another individual rescuing the child.
+- 18 percent of the incidents involved either a Good Samaritan or a parent becoming involved in rescuing the child.

-For incidents in which a suspect was identified or arrested:
+For incidents in which a perpetrator was identified or arrested:

-- 15 percent of suspects were registered sex offenders at the time of the incident.
+- 14 percent of perpetratorswere registered sex offenders at the time of the incident.